fjp/ppp/ch4-computation/ch4-review.md

 3. What are the three requirements a programmer should keep in mind when expressing computations?

+Our job as programmers is to express computations

+- Correctly
+- Simply
+- Efficiently

+Please note the order of those ideals: it doesn’t matter how fast a program is if it gives the wrong results.
+Similarly, a correct and efficient program can be so complicated that it must be thrown away or completely rewritten to produce a new version (release).
+Remember, useful programs will always be modified to accommodate new needs, new hardware, etc.
+Therefore a program — and any part of a program — should be as simple as possible to perform its task.

 4. What does an expression do?